Journal entries and Book entries do not work: ATO

 3. but the interest deductions should still be allowed as it is associated with the income-producing assets of the trust

-Mr Chadbourne’s mistake – loan agreements on the back on an envelope do not work
+Mr Chadbourne’s mistake – loan agreements on the back of an envelope do not work

-Without a Loan Agreement between Mr Chadbourne and his family trust, he becomes desperate.
+He becomes desperate without a Loan Agreement between Mr Chadbourne and his family trust.
 Clutching at straws, Mr Chadbourne claims a deduction for the interest expense against the income derived by the trust.
 However, in truth, the interest expense is claimed against the distribution of income he received from the trust.
 This is NOT income derived by Mr Chadbourne.

-Mr Chadbourne does not derive the assessable income for the purposes of the Income Tax Assessment Act.
+Mr Chadbourne does not derive the assessable income for the Income Tax Assessment Act.
 Without the protection of the Loan Agreement, he merely receives a trust distribution of income.

 This makes all the difference.
-Without a Loan Agreement, there is no nexus between income and the expense.
-It denies him a tax deduction for the interest.
-If Mr Chadbourne had merely built a Loan Agreement lending the money to his trust then the interest is claimable.
+Without a Loan Agreement, there is no nexus between income and expense, which denies him a tax deduction for the interest.
+If Mr Chadbourne had merely built a Loan Agreement lending the money to his trust, then the interest would be claimable.

 One wonders, whether Mr Chadbourne, has a claim against the Commonwealth Bank.